Developer Guide

 - Implement

-to parse the arguments using regular expressions.
+CreateCommandParserto parse the arguments using regular expressions.
 This is not optimal for our use case as having a regex expression to parse the field values would be more complicated to scale and debug.

 Add details